How to help your child with selective mutism

 - Differences between Selective Mutism and shyness

-- School program for selective mutism
+- Details about the Selective Mutism Clinic’s intensive school program for selective mutism

 The seminar is recommended for:

-- Parents/careers or relatives of children with Selective Mutism, extreme shyness, social anxiety disorder, or extremely reluctant talkers
+Parents/carers and relatives of children with Selective Mutism, extreme shyness, social anxiety disorder, or extremely reluctant talkers

 About the presenter:

-The seminar will be conducted by Dr Elizabeth Woodcock, a Clinical Psychologist, who established and is the Director of the Selective Mutism Clinic in Sydney.
+The seminar is conducted by Dr Elizabeth Woodcock, a Clinical Psychologist, who established and is the Director of the Selective Mutism Clinic in Sydney.
 She is co-author of the book chapter ‘Treatment Programmes for Children with Selective Mutism’ in the book ‘Innovations and Advances in Cognitive Behavioural Therapy’ edited by D. Einstein (2007).
 Elizabeth has worked in both private practice and the public sector, in both research and clinical settings for over fifteen years.
 Elizabeth provides treatment for children and adults with a range of clinical disorders, and regularly provides training seminars for teachers, parents, and clinicians about Selective Mutism.

 The seminar (next dates in 2021 tbc) will be held in the Crows Nest Centre, at 2 Ernest Place, Crows Nest.
 The centre is a 15-minute walk from St Leonards’ train station, and close to buses.
 Click here to go to the Crows Nest Centre website.
 Drinks and light snacks will be provided.